 Herein we describe the development of a tumorgraft model for renal cancer that we believe will prove extremely useful in the development of new drugs against RCC.
 By using samples obtained directly from surgically resected tumor specimens from patients, and through their implantation orthotopically in mice without disruption or additives, a tumorgraft model is generated most closely resembling human RCC.

 There are several limitations of this model.
-First, tumor growth rates in mice are low (~20%).
-Factors that may influence engraftment/ tumor growth include: tumor quality, tumor cell content, tumor characteristics such as tumor grade, and technique.
+First, tumor engraftment rates are low.
+Our estimates, based on the implantation of over 100 tumor samples from patients in NOD/SCID mice are of an engraftment rate of ~20%.
+Factors that may influence engraftment/ tumor growth include: tumor quality, tumor cell content, tumor characteristics including tumor grade, and technique.
 Second, inasmuch as implantation rates fall short of 100%, tumorgrafts may not accurately represent the full spectrum of human RCC.
-In this context, it is important to note that growth in mice tends to select for particularly aggressive RCC tumors19 and that these tumors are most in need of therapeutic developments.
+In this context, it is important to note that growth in mice tends to select for particularly aggressive RCC tumors19 and that these tumors are most in need of new therapies.
 Another factor that may contribute to the selective growth of some tumors but not others is their dependency on stromal factors, as some growth factors such as hepatocyte growth factor, are not active across species.20 Whether implantation rates are improved with other mouse strains is unknown, but NOD/SCID mice, while deficient in T and B cells, still retain some NK cell function.21,22 Finally, whether matching the sex of the patient and the corresponding mouse is important is unknown, but RCC is more common in men and male mice are being used.

-The development of animal models that recapitulate the inherent biology of tumors in humans provides a valuable platform to screen and evaluate candidate drugs in a clinically relevant setting.
-These models are also amenable to the evaluation and optimization of pharmacodynamic tumor markers that may later be applied to patients, since after all it is human tumor tissue that is being evaluated.
-Importantly, should a specific molecularly targeted agent fail, these models allow the determination of whether the failure is due to inadequate drug target inhibition or failure despite inhibition of the target.
+The development of animal models recapitulating the inherent biology of human tumors provides a valuable platform to screen and appraise candidate drugs in a clinically relevant setting.
+These models can also be used to evaluate pharmacodynamic markers that subsequently may be applied to patients, since after all it is human tumor tissue that is being used.
+Importantly, should a specific molecularly targeted agent fail, these models allow the important determination of whether the failure is due to inadequate drug target inhibition or whether failure occurred despite adequate inhibition of the target.
 This determination, which is not often possible in humans, is most important in deciding whether the target is a valid target and in choosing future directions for drug development.

 Acknowledgements:

 We acknowledge all the patients that donated tissue and participated in our research study.
-This work was supported by the following grants: American Cancer Society Research Scholar Grant (115739), K08NS051843, RO1CA129387 and Cancer Prevention and Research Institute of Texas (RP101075).
+This work was supported by the following grants to J.B.: American Cancer Society Research Scholar Grant (115739), K08NS051843, RO1CA129387 and Cancer Prevention and Research Institute of Texas (RP101075); as well as 5PO1CA095471 (N.S.W.).
 The tissue management shared resource is supported in part by NCI (1P30CA142543).
 J.B. is a Virginia Murchison Linthicum Scholar in Medical Research at UT Southwestern.
 The content is solely the responsibility of the authors and does not represent official views from any of the granting agencies.

 Disclosures: